 In 1922, Saint Sophia was designated by the Oecumenical Patriarchate of Constantinople as the seat of the newly-created Diocese of Thyateira, named after the See of Thyateira in Asia Minor, with jurisdiction over Central and Western Europe.
 It thus became a Greek Orthodox Cathedral and the seat of the bishop of Thyateira.

-Constantinides, M, The Greek Orthodox Church in London, (1930)
+Michael Constantinides, The Greek orthodox Church in London (1930)

 HCS Ferguson, 'The Centenary of Saint Sophia 1879-1979' in The Greek Gazette (December 1978), 17-20

 REASONS FOR DESIGNATION: The Greek Orthodox Cathedral of Saint Sophia, designed by John Oldrid Scott and built in 1878-9, is listed at Grade I for the following principal reasons: